 What does private health insurance usually cover?

-Understanding what acute, chronic, new and pre-existing conditions are, and being aware that health insurance is typically only for new acute conditions, is important because it helps you better understand your cover when taking out a health insurance policy.
-With this is mind, most health insurance policies can provide cover for:
+Understanding what acute, chronic, new and pre-existing conditions are, and being aware that health insurance is typically only for new acute conditions, is important because it helps you better understand your coverage when taking out a health insurance policy.
+With this in mind, most health insurance policies can provide cover for:

-However, health insurance cover can vary greatly between insurers and the different types of policy available.
+However, health insurance coverage can vary greatly between insurers and the different types of policies available.
 Many of the benefits mentioned above could be restricted to a maximum financial and some may only be available as additional benefits at an extra cost.

 What does private health insurance usually not cover?